Melamine is an organic base with the chemical formula C3H6N6, with the IUPAC name 1,3,5-triazine-2,4,6-triamine. It is only slightly soluble in water.

 Acute toxicity

-mg/kg based on rat data.
+Melamine is reported to have an oral LD50 of >3000 mg/kg based on rat data.
 It is also an irritant when inhaled or in contact with the skin or eyes.
 The reported dermal LD50 is >1000 mg/kg for rabbits.
 In a 1945 study, large doses of melamine were given orally to rats, rabbits and dogs with "no significant toxic effects" observed.

 A study by USSR researchers in the 1980s suggested melamine cyanurate (a salt formed between melamine and cyanuric acid, commonly used as a fire retardant) could be more toxic than either melamine or cyanuric acid alone.
 For rats and mice, the reported LD50 for melamine cyanurate was 4.1 g/kg (given inside the stomach) and 3.5 g/kg (via inhalation), compared to 6.0 and 4.3 g/kg for melamine and 7.7 and 3.4 g/kg for cyanuric acid, respectively.